The aftermath of CrowdStrike

 On one hand, this was a ‘pure’ Business Continuity issue, in that you need manual workarounds in place for when critical services are impacted.
 Think of the airports issuing hand-written boarding cards and using white boards to update departure information.

-But is also a technology supply-chain issue.
+But it is also a technology supply-chain issue.
 The first step is ensure that asset registers are up to date, and that you have a plan and process for how to revert to a version prior to any updates.

 Depending on the complexity of your IT estate, this may demand more thorough impact and dependency mapping to identify seemingly small suppliers that could have an outsized effect on operations.